bsc-s2/pykit/zkutil/README.md

 - the 3rd is `-1`.

 If lock is not acquired:
 - the 1st element is `False`,
 - the 2nd is identifier of the lock holder,
 - the 3rd is a non-negative integer, which is the version of the zk node.

+###  zkutil.ZKLock.try_release

+**syntax**:
+`ZKLock.try_release()`

+Release lock if current lock holder is this lock.
+It never blocks.

+**return**:
+a tuple of result, lock holder and lock holder version.
+Such as `(True, "aa-xx-bb", -1)` or `(False, "aa-xx-cc", 12)`

+If lock holder is this `ZKLock`(checked by identifier), or lock is not acquired by anyone):

+- the 1st element is `True`,
+- the 2nd is identifier of this lock,
+- the 3rd is `-1` or `zstat.version` or the lock zknode.

+Otherwise:

+- the 1st element is `False`,
+- the 2nd is identifier of the lock holder,
+- the 3rd is a non-negative integer, which is the version of the zk node.